jesselawson/tasty/README.md

 # tasty! 🍰

-A delightfully simple command-line tool for testing your APIs.

-**Tasty** is a command-line tool that runs tests against your APIs.
-These tests are defined and grouped in TOML files.
+**Tasty** is a command-line tool that runs API tests defined and grouped in TOML files.

 ## Status and Roadmap